openebs-archive/cstor-operators/docs/quick.md

     openebs-ndm-xztkj                                 1/1     Running   0          6m5s
     ```

 7. Install CStor CSI driver.
-Apply the csi-operator yaml file and verify the csi pods are in running state.
+Apply the csi-operator yaml file and verify the csi pods are in running state. *Note: If running on K8s version lesser than 1.17, you will need to comment the `priorityClassName: system-cluster-critical` in the csi-operator.yaml*.

    ```bash
     $ kubectl create -f deploy/csi-operator.yaml